i1li/i1li.github.io/README.md

 ### Sticky Header & Scroll-to-Top Button
 -   Improves navigation & accessibility by providing a sticky header & a convenient way to return to the top of the page.
 -   The sticky header adjusts its style based on the scroll position, becoming more compact as the user scrolls down.
--   A "scroll to top" button appears after scrolling down, allowing users to quickly return to the top of the page with a single click.
+-   A "scroll to top" button appears after scrolling down, allowing quick return to the top of the page with a single click.

 ### Automatic External Links Handling
 -   Identifies & handles external links to ensure they open in a new tab, preserving SPA integrity.
--   Checks the URL of clicked links & sets them to open in a new tab if they lead outside the current domain, using `target="_blank"` and `rel="noreferrer"` for privacy & security.
+-   Checks the URL of clicked links & sets them to open in a new tab if they lead outside the current domain, using `target="_blank"` & `rel="noreferrer"` for privacy & security.

 ### Efficiency & Minimalism
 -   The code demonstrates efficient use of native JavaScript APIs to achieve functionality often reliant on external libraries, showcasing a minimalist approach that reduces load times & dependency overhead.